 When determining compensation levels, we target all elements of compensation at the market median.
 Through at-risk pay components, our pay program is designed to reward exceptional corporate and individual performance with actual pay above the market median.
-At the same time, performance below expectations will result in actual pay levels below the median of the market.
-The following chart illustrates the composition of target total direct compensation for the Chief Executive Officer and for other named executive officers between base salary, short term and long term compensation.
-All elements of compensation are considered to be at-risk with the exception of base salary.
+At the same time, performance below expectations will result in actual pay levels below the market median.

+The following chart illustrates the allocation of target total direct compensation for the Chief Executive Officer and for other named executive officers among base salary, short term and long term compensation, including the annualized value of the multi-year market stock units granted in fiscal 2014.
+All elements of compensation are considered to be at-risk with the exception of base salary, particularly the market stock units which have no value if our stock price is below \$50 per share in March 2017.